craftcms/docs/docs/cloud/extension.md

 ## Installation

-You can install the extension with one command, in any project running Craft CMS 4.5.10 or later (but only projects on {globalset:productVitals:vitalsCloudMinCraftVersion} or later can be deployed to Cloud):
+You can install the extension with one command, in any project running Craft CMS 4.5.10 or later (but only projects on {{ $activeSetVars.minCraftVersion }} or later can be deployed to Cloud):

 ```bash
 php craft setup/cloud